ChenghengLi/RL_Snake/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.
-Ensure that your code adheres to the existing coding standards and includes appropriate tests.
+Ensure that your code adheres to the existing coding standards.

 ## License